xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

                                            'speed': 0}}}
 ^^^^ END multiple_tasks ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```
-The output shows the result of `show interfaces brief`, does the configuration of adding `interface loopback 1000` and shows the configuration changes before commiting it, then it retrieves inferfaces information from the napalm interfaces getter methodd.
+The output shows the result of `show interfaces brief`, does the configuration of adding `interface loopback 1000` and shows the configuration changes before commiting it, then it retrieves interfaces information from the napalm interfaces getter methodd.
 These 3 tasks are executed on all the hosts provided in the hosts.yaml file.
 For every host the tasks are executed separately by a thread, hence the results are shown per host.

 # Conclusion